j-mary/Expense-Tracker/README.md

 ## To Run this project locally

-Clone this repo to your local directory, from the terminal run `npm install`, finally,
+Clone this repo to your local directory, from the terminal run `npm install`, then `ng build --prod`, finally,

 Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.